5 Best Auto Loans for Bad Credit of 2024

 First, double-check that all the information is accurate, including the sales price, interest rate, applicable fees, and even the make and model of the car.

-It’s also crucial that you don’t fall victim to “yo-yo” financing.
+Additionally, make sure you don’t fall victim to “yo-yo” financing.
 This happens when you “purchase” the vehicle without finalizing your auto loan with the dealership.

 Shortly afterward, they will notify you that your financing fell through, and you’re required to sign a contract at a higher APR.
 Get everything finalized and confirmed before you take the car off the lot.